xdmds/FaultDetection/README.md

 # FaultDetection
 heartbeat

-1. Navigate to the directory containing HeartBeat.jar, Receiver.jar, and Server.jar.
+1. Navigate to the "jar files" directory containing HeartBeat.jar, Receiver.jar, and Server.jar.
 They All need to be in the same directory

 2. Run the following command "java -jar HeartBeat.jar" in the command line